Basketball Hoop by Gabriele Fumero

 Music data from Last.fm

-I'm a junior at UPenn who's fascinated by technology and engineering.
+I'm a rising senior at UPenn who's fascinated by technology and engineering.
 I'm also interested in science, sports, history, and music.
 When I'm not CAD-ing or coding, I like to hang out with friends, play the guitar, and longboard.
 I hope to work in robotics and mechanical design and eventually change the world.

 This is a 38" aluminum longboard deck I designed while taking courses in Statics and Manufacturing.
 I wanted to apply the knowledge I was learning in these classes to create a longboard that was strong and light.
 The "beams" of the board are thicker in the middle than on the edges, so bending stress is evenly distributed throughout the body.
 I was not allowed to machine it in Penn's shop, so I had it cut in a water jet machine.
 Simulations suggest the board can theoretically hold 1000 lbs.

 As part of the "Dissect" assignment in Introduction to Mechanical Design (MEAM 101), my group fully dissasembled a Nerf Maverick blaster, modeled each part in SolidWorks, and created a full assembly followed by an explosion-collapse video.
 View on GrabCad